-O' THURSDAY, MAY 9, 1889, AT 10.30 o'clock a. m., the Department of Public Works will sell at public auction, by Messrs.
-Van Tassell & Kearney, auctioneers, at the Corporation Yards, One Hundred and Nineteenth street and St. Nicholas avenue; foot of East Sixteenth street; foot of Rivington street, East river, and foot of Twenty-fourth street, East river, the following articles-sale to commence at One Hundred and Nineteenth Street Yard, at 10.30 a. m., viz.: Wagons, Trucks, Carts, Stands, Booths, Telegraph-wire, Signs, Abandoned Furniture, Lumber, Bill-boards, Push-carts, Canyas Signs, Bootblack Stands, Electric-lamps, Lot of Scrap Iron, Old Lead, Scrap Brass, Old Axles, Old Shovels and a Phæton.
+O'Clock A. M., the Department of Public Works will sell at public auction, by Messrs.
+Van Tassell & Kearney, auctioneers, at the Corporation Yards, One Hundred and Nineteenth street and St. Nicholas avenue; foot of East Sixteenth street; foot of Rivington street, East river, and foot of Twenty-fourth street, East river, the following articles-sale to commence at One Hundred and Nineteenth Street Yard, at 10,30 A. M., viz.: Wagons, Trucks, Carts, Stands, Booths, Telegraph-wire, Signs, Abandoned Furniture, Lumber, Bill-boards, Push-carts, Canvas Signs, Bootblack Stands, Electric-lamps, Lot of Scrap Iron, Old Lead, Scrap Brass, Old Axles, Old Shovels and a Phæton.

-Cash payments in bankable funds at the time and place of sale, and the immediate removal of articles furnished.
+Cash payments in bankable funds at the time and lace of sale, and the immediate removal of articles fur-